jensb/iphoto2xmp/README.md

 Note: This is your chance to fork and create a pull request ;-)

  * export iPhoto (before 9.1(?))
 Event notes (TODO: where to?).
 These are in Library.apdb::RKNote SQLite table.
- * export GPS coordinate names (Country, City, etc.).
-These are in Properties.apdb::RKPlace, RKPlaceName
  * use XMP DerivedFrom to automatically group "Original" and "Modified" photos.
  * export Albums as "Album/XXX" keyword collections
  * export Smart Album rules into a separate text file so they can be recreated in the target application
  * export iPhoto's Slideshows, Calendars, Cards, Books at least as keyword collections (to identify which photos were used).
  * export an image's edit history at least as a descriptive text, perhaps as XMP (e.g. digikam:history tag)
- * correctly identify and tag face rectangles in rotated or cropped images
  * correctly identify iOS Edit operations (which create their own proprietary XMP sidecar file)